Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Click .

-7. This generates communication values between the two objects: Receiver () and Transmitter ().
-You can see various values, like Carrier to Noise (C/N) Ratio.
+7. This generates communications values between the two objects: Receiver () and Transmitter ().
+You can see various values, like the carrier-to-noise (C/N) ratio.
 For this case, you are primarily going to look at the Bit Error Rate (BER) as the quality metric.
-BER shows that, for this case, as long as line of sight is maintained, any sort of signal can be maintained.
-BER is effectively zero.
-This is primarily because you are using the Simple Transmitter model.
+The bit error rate shows that, for this case, as long as line of sight is maintained, any sort of signal can be maintained; the BER is effectively zero.
+This is primarily because you are using the simple transmitter model.

 Inserting an Antenna object